asumagic/kag-staging/compatibility.md

 This means that on Linux you do not need to install 32-bit compatibility libraries in order to run the standalone game or a dedicated server.

-## Bumped minimal Linux requirement
+## Linux glibc requirements

-KAG is now built to target Ubuntu 18.04.
+KAG is now built to target Ubuntu 20.04.
+We attempt to keep ABI compatibility with older glibc (down to 2.17, from 2012), but please understand that this is retrocompatibility is best-effort only and there are reasons why we can't always ship certain updated libraries such as the libstdc++.
-This should not cause issues, but you may need to upgrade to a newer version if you are running on an ancient Linux distribution that ships a libc or libstdc++ version that we do not support.
+If you are running on an older Linux distribution that ships an outdated glibc or libstdc++ version, you may need to upgrade.